caltechlibrary/cait/README.md

 + servepages - a web service providing public search services and content browsing
 + xlsximporter - a tool for turning Excel spreadsheets in .xlsx format into JSON files suitable for importing into ArchivesSpace
 + sitemapper - a simple tool to generate a sitemap.xml file from pages rendered with genpages
-+ indexdataset - a command line tool to index the dataset directory generated with `cait_ archivesspace export`
-+ searchdataset - a command line tool to search the dataset index

 ## Requirements